 Staff at St Mary’s work in close partnership with parents to identify any additional educational needs and parents will be formally notified once a decision to provide SEND support is made.
-Parents are invited to meet with the class teacher and SENCo to discuss how best to provide this support and there are further termly meetings to discuss and review planned outcomes identified in the child’s Learning Profile.
+Parents are invited to meet with the class teacher and, if appropriate, SENCo to discuss how best to provide this support.
+There are further termly meetings to discuss and review planned outcomes identified in the child’s Learning Profile.
 These meetings give parents the opportunity to review their child’s progress in depth.
 Parents are encouraged to share any concerns or queries at any point during the year with the class teacher or SENCo.

 Parents are advised to use specialist services from the Local Authority such as the Local Offer or SEND Family Voices.

-Children identified as having SEND are visited in their nursery settings by the SENCo and class teacher in order to support a smooth transition.
-Parents of these children are invited to meet with the SENCo before they begin in Reception and have the opportunity to visit their new class at the end of the summer term prior to September entry.
-All pupils receive a home visit by the class teacher and teaching assistant in order to prepare for school entry.
+Children identified as having SEND are visited in their nursery settings by the SENCo or class teacher in order to support a smooth transition.
+Parents of these children are invited to meet with the SENCo before they begin in Reception and the children have the opportunity to visit their new class at the end of the summer term prior to September entry.
+All pupils receive a home visit in the summer term by the class teacher and teaching assistant in order to prepare for school entry.
 On occasion, more than one visit may be arranged, if required.

 Upon confirmation of a secondary school placement, the SENCo arranges further visits in liaison with secondary SENCos and a thorough handover meeting is arranged between the primary and secondary school.
 Parents are kept updated and informed throughout the process.
-This will help to ensure a smooth transition into secondary education and help the child and family to feel involved and prepared for the transition.
+This helps to ensure a smooth transition into secondary education and helps the child and family to feel involved and prepared for the transition.

-The curriculum is exciting and promotes a love of learning and contributes very positively to academic achievement, physical well-being and spiritual, moral, social and cultural development.
+The curriculum at St Mary’s is exciting and promotes a love of learning and contributes positively to academic achievement, physical well-being and spiritual, moral, social and cultural development.